-The Rainbow Blessing

-1. Teach the Rainbow blessing and blessing the trees all ages
+The Rainbow Blessing:1.
+Teach the Rainbow blessing all ages

-Texts from Tanakh
+Texts from Tanakh:

 2. The Rainbow covenant in Genesis older kids and up

-3. A Tale of Two Covenants: Rainbow and Shmita adult

-4. Hoshea and the Messianic covenant adult / all ages

-Son 6

-Son 5 A song for the Hoshea verse all ages

-- an ages

-- re Texts from Tanakh Ezekiel, and a Kabbalistic interpretation of the rainbow adult

-Mid Midrashim: interpretations of the rainbow sign

-ds and up

-Flood, Ark and Rainbow, R. Arthur Waskow (also for Lag B'Omer) older kids and up

-Human responsibility, R. Shlomo Riskin older kids and up

-The diversity and unity of all life, R. Shimshon Rafael Hirsch older kids and up

-11. On human moral development, R. Avraham Yitzhak Kook (link) adult

-Biodiversity

-12. Learn about biodiversity (link) resources for all ages

-Pick a rainbow! kids, all ages

-14. Study endangered species (focus on frogs) (ideas for younger, older kids, and up)

-Science, Culture and Art

-How many colors are in a rainbow? all ages

-Do other animals see colors the way we do? all ages

-Colors and dyes all ages

-The science of rainbows (ideas for younger, older kids, and up)

-Art projects kids and playful adults, all ages

-Poetry! kids

-Liturgues and Prayers

-Rainbow prayer for creation, R. David Seidenberg adult

-Between the Fires, R. Arthur Waskow adult

-Council of All Beings (link) older kids and up

-A mikveh meditation, Carol Rose adult

-uuuit

-rent Issues

-Climate change older kids and up

-Keystone XL Pipeline older kids and up

-Hydrofracking older kids and up

-Fracking in Israel older kids and up

-Get active on the Farm Bill!
-Don't use triclosan! older kids and up

-Tzedakah and justice all ages kids and adults together

-- klus and adults together

-d Saving, Harvests and Gardens

-Seed saving and Naamah all ages

-Read Naamah: Noah's Wife by Sandy Eisenberg Sasso younger kids

-For the Omer: plant a "grainbow"! all ages

-Eli Rogosa's story about finding an ancient wheat older kids and up

-"L'Dor V'Dor" seed saving workshops (link) younger and older kids, adults

-Plant a rainbow garden (link) all ages

-Count the omer! (link) all ages and adult

-The Seven Noachide Laws

-The seven colors of the rainbow and the seven laws adult

-40. More study ideas adult

-Acknowledgements Modules that are unattributed were created by R. David Seidenberg (rebduvid86@gmail.com).
+3. Hoshea adult

+Songs:

+4. A song for the Hoshea verse all ages

+More Texts from Tanakh:

+5. Ezekiel, and a Kabbalistic interpretation of the rainbow adult

+Science and Culture:

+6. How many colors are in a rainbow? all ages

+7. Do other animals see colors the way we do? all ages

+8. Colors and dyes all ages

+9. The science of rainbows (ideas for younger, older kids, and up)

+Midrashim: interpretations of the rainbow sign:

+10. Flood, Ark and Rainbow, R. Arthur Waskow (also for Lag B'Omer) older kids and up

+11. Human responsibility, R. Shlomo Riskin older kids and up

+The diversity and unity of all life, R. Shimshon Rafael Hirsch On human moral development, Rav Avraham Yitzhak Kook (link) older kids and up adult

+adult

+Biodiversity:

+14. Learn about biodiversity (link)15.
+Pick a rainbow! resources for all ages

+16. Study endangered species (focus on frogs) kids, all ages (ideas for younger, older kids, and up)

+17. Don't use triclosan. all ages

+18. Save Samar desert! all ages

+Art: e

+19. Art projects kids and playful adults, all ages

+20. Poetry kids

+Prayer and ritual:

+21. Between the Fires, R. Arthur Waskow adult

+22. Council of All Beings (link) older kids and up

+23. A mikveh meditation, Carol Rose adult

+24. Rainbow prayer for creation, R. David Seidenberg adult

+Current Issues:

+25. Hydrofracking older kids and up

+26. Climate change older kids and up

+27. Tzedakah and justice kids and adults together

+Seed Saving:

+28. Seed saving and Naamah all ages

+29. Read Naamah: Noah's Wife by Sandy Eisenberg Sasso younger kids

+30. Plant a "grainbow"! all ages

+31. Eli Rogosa's story about finding an ancient wheat older kids and up

+32. "L'Dor V'Dor" seed saving workshops (link) modules for younger and older kids, adults

+Harvests and Gardens:

+33. Plant a rainbow garden (link) all ages

+34. Count the omer! (link) all ages and adult

+The Seven Noachide Laws:

+35. The seven colors of the rainbow and the seven laws adult

+36. More study ideas adult

+Version 3.2 Acknowledgements

+\ indicates modules added in version 3.
+Modules that are unattributed were written by R. David Seidenberg.